-Dree Festival is a fertility festival of the Apatani Tribe
+Dree festival is a fertility festival of the Apatani Tribe

-.
+state of India.
 This festival is held annually on 5th of July every year.
 The word `Dree` is derived from `Diiri`, which means purchasing or borrowing of food items when in scarcity or add to the existing stock in anticipation of lean days.

-Dree Festival is named after Diiri Piilo, a month in Apatani calendar.
+In other words, Dree festival is named after Diiri Piilo, a month in Apatani calendar.

 This festival has some mythological grounds of various types.
 According to one traditional version, Anii Donii, the Mother Sun and Abo Liibo, the Father Moon, obtained paddy seeds from Murtu Yaring and sowed it in the fields of Arunachal Pradesh.
 The yield was, however, poor so a priest called Nyibu Kharii propitiated Harniyang Pubyang following which crop yields increased.
 Ever since, people celebrate this festival for good crops

 The ancestor of this tribe searched the paddy seeds all around and finally obtained it from two fishermen called, Dirri Aki Diiro Aro and Nalyang Tamho Garo Taku, who had caught it in their fishing trap.
 Having obtained the paddy seeds, Abotani began growing them in field with his wife Ayo Diiyang Diibu.
 They prospered and became happy.
 However, this fortune ended when he married Tiini Rungya after divorcing Ayo Diilyang Diibu.
 The crop yield dwindled quickly while Ayo Diilyang Diibu`s prospered.

 .
 When the situation worsened in the second year, Abo Tani consulted Abo Liibo and Anii Donii who advised him to perform rituals like Chandii, Metii, and Dree by propitiating various gods